 Most states require a two-thirds majority to override the governor; others require a three-fifths or simple majority.

 What’s a ‘pocket veto’?

 A pocket veto occurs when the governor fails to take action on a bill within a certain amount of time after the session has ended.
 However, in some states, if the governor fails to take action on a bill, it automatically becomes law.

 How can a bill carry over to the next year?

 About half of all states have two-year, or “biennial” sessions.
-In that type of session, if a bill hasn’t been signed into law or defeated at the end of the first year, it can be resubmitted for discussion the following year.
+In that type of schedule, if a bill hasn’t been signed into law or defeated at the end of the first year, it can be re-submitted for discussion the following year.